Crime (TV series)

 Crime (also known as Irvine Welsh's Crime) is a British crime drama television series, an adaptation of the Irvine Welsh novel of the same name.
-The 6-episode first series was co-written by Welsh and Dean Cavanagh and broadcast in 2021 on BritBox, later moved in the UK to be available on ITVX.
+The 6-episode first series was co-written by Welsh and Dean Cavanagh and broadcast in 2021 on BritBox, later made available on ITVX.
 It stars Dougray Scott as the detective Ray Lennox.
 Scott won an International Emmy Award and a BAFTA in November 2022 for his performance.
-A second series began filming in Scotland in 2022 and premiered on 21 September 2023 on ITVX.
+A second series premiered on 21 September 2023 on ITVX.

 Synopsis

+Series 1

-DI Ray Lennox (Scott) and DS Drummond (Vanderham) investigate a schoolgirl's abduction.
+DI Ray Lennox and DS Drummond investigate a schoolgirl's abduction.